paketo-buildpacks/blog/content/posts/0022-bionic-eos.md

 currently depend on our Bionic-based offerings, this blog post will contain all of the relevant information about what this means and how to migrate.

-## Deprecation Details
+## End of Support Details

 The removal of Bionic support in Paketo was announced and ratified in the [Bionic End of Support RFC](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0057-bionic-eos.md).
 The following stacks and builders will no longer be supported, meaning
   - (1) we will no longer publish updates (meaning no CVE fixes),
   - (2) the related repositories have been archived, and
-  - (3) the images will be removed from Docker and GCR in accordance with our [image retention policy](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0046-image-retention-policy.md)
+  - (3) the images will be removed from Docker and GCR in accordance with our [image retention policy](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0046-image-retention-policy.md), which states we'll retain them for at least two years.

   * [Bionic Tiny Stack](https://github.com/paketo-buildpacks/bionic-tiny-stack)